M305-g/Scouting-Intelligence-And-Recruitment-Analytics/README.md

 **Impact of the Project**

-The project demonstrates how football data can be transformed from large, fragmented datasets into actionable scouting intelligence.

-The framework supports three practical areas:

-Identification of players with strong sporting value relative to market valuation.
-Evaluation of transfer characteristics associated with long-term recruitment success.
-Classification of player-seasons into scouting decisions such as Recruit, Retain, Monitor and Transfer Review.
+This project turns four fragmented, multi-million-row datasets — player profiles, performance records, market valuations, and transfer history — into a single decision tool a recruitment department could actually use.
+Instead of ranking players on raw stats or reputation alone, the framework flags exactly where sporting output and market value disagree, and translates that gap into a clear call: Recruit, Retain, Monitor, or Transfer Review

 **What I Have Contributed to This Project**